 If you’re following the guide to hiking from Matka Canyon to Vodno Mountain above, you won’t have to worry about a return bus.
 But if you happen to be doing the hike in the opposite direction, getting from Matka Canyon to Skopje can be even more tricky.

 Buses back to Skopje should leave every couple of hours, but try to ask your hotel manager for details before heading out.
 Also keep in mind that depending on traffic, return buses may not always depart at the normal bus stop.
 Furthermore, taxi drivers may try to take advantage of the confusion by convincing travelers that buses aren’t running at all!

 While you might not face such difficulties, the thought of potentially having to deal with all that after a long hike is a major reason why I chose to start in Matka rather than Vodno.

 As North Macedonia’s capital and largest city, Skopje can be reached directly from all over the country by both train and bus.

 At the time of writing during the coronavirus pandemic, however, not as many buses will be running as one might expect.
 Buses that previously departed hourly may now only be running a few times a day.
 Be sure to check at the local bus station wherever it is you’re departing from.

 You should also be able to find direct buses from many other cities in the Balkans.

 The closest capital to Skopje is Pristina, Kosovo, which is just about 90 minutes away by bus.

 The city also has its own international airport, with direct connections to multiple other cities in Europe.

-The locations detailed in the Skopje guide above can all be seen on foot within a single day.
-However, spending several nights and using Skopje as a base for different day trips is ideal.
+While central Skopje’s main sites can all be seen on foot within a single day, spending several nights and using Skopje as a base for different day trips is ideal.